Signs and Symptoms of Liver Disease

 General symptoms of liver disease include the following:

 - Abdominal pain (located on the right side of the body, beneath the ribs)

 - Flu-like symptoms (e.g., fatigue, nausea, vomiting, muscle or joint pain, fever)

 Symptoms that are more specific to liver problems include the following:

 - Sensitivity to medications (e.g., experiencing stronger side effects)

-Symptoms due to toxins
+Symptoms due to toxins in brain

 - Difficulty concentrating

 - Mental confusion

 When normal liver function decreases, the following complications can occur: